-• You must ask the Quality Improvement Organization for a "fast review" of your discharge.
+You must ask the Quality Improvement Organization for a "fast review" of your discharge.
 Asking for a "fast review" means you are asking for the organization to use the "fast" deadlines for an appeal instead of using the standard deadlines.

-- 1 A "fast review" is also called an "immediate review" or an "expedited review."
-Terms
+Legal Terms A "fast review" is also called an "immediate review" or an "expedited review." reriiis